ihmcrobotics/ihmc-open-robotics-software/ihmc-interfaces/README.md

 A `docker build` will create an image that can be started which has a valid bridge inside of it; these instructions outline the procedures for extracting the installed software from a running container of the image and creating a portable ROS 2 package out of the install space.
 Because this is being done based on a Linux-based image we recommend doing the following on a Linux host as well; the instructions below will assume that and be using a lot of \*NIX command line tools to set up the deliverable package.

-Note that the Linux Dockerfile does not use the symlink install scheme from colcon; this is required for the built workspace to be portable.
+Note that the Linux Dockerfile does not use the symlink install scheme from ament; this is required for the built workspace to be portable.

 #### 1. Build the image